qualiaMachine/RunAI_apps/docs/00-overview.md

 similar (workspaces, fractional GPU allocation, autoscaling endpoints).

-It fills niches that the cloud and CHTC don't serve well:
+This is intended to fill the following niches:

 - **Long-term LLM/VLM apps the institution wants to support.** When a service is going to live for years, renting cloud capacity permanently doesn't make sense.
 - **Long-running training or fine-tuning jobs.** These get expensive fast in the cloud.
+Sometimes doable in CHTC, but requires batching and smaller LLMs.
-- **Sensitive / PHI-related data workflows.** Pending the relevant cybersecurity reviews — talk to your DoIT contact about current status.
+- **Sensitive / PHI / Institutional data workflows.** Pending the relevant cybersecurity reviews.
-- **Hosting a model close to institutional data** — research corpora, imaging archives, anything that's awkward or impossible to send to a third-party API.
-- **Sharing model weights and curated datasets once across many users.** A 20–700 GB model download lives in one place; everyone's workloads mount it read-only.
+- **Sharing model endpoints across many users.** Large models live in one place; and many users can easily access them for their work.
+Graceful GPU scheduling and scaling means that GPUs can be used efficiently.

-It's *not* the right tool when:

-- The data has to leave the institution to be useful anyway (e.g. you'd genuinely prefer ChatGPT and the data isn't sensitive).
-- You want a one-off interactive Python session — your laptop is faster to spin up.
-- You need persistent custom services (24/7 web apps with their own databases, user accounts, etc.).
-RunAI Inference workloads can do this, but it's overkill for non-AI hosting.
-- You need cloud-scale concurrency *today*.
-At the current pilot size, two GPUs realistically serve **2–5 concurrent users per app** via RunAI's GPU partitioning.
-Plans to scale up depend on real usage from labs like yours, so it's worth flagging your needs early rather than waiting for the cluster to grow into them.

 ## The three concepts you actually need